SmartTokenLabs/TokenScript/examples/sites/devcon-issuer/react-example-negotiate/README.md

 // 2 and 3 are perhaps nice to have for Devcon (however my aim is to provide both)
 // Attestation Github (Git or NPM code in here)
-// Negociator Github (needs to consume the Attestation Git or NPM code)
+// Negotiator Github (needs to consume the Attestation Git or NPM code)

 ## Demo front end to simulate ticket recieved from email